 Faculty review applications after the deadline, and extend interview offers in December or early January.

 Interview Day is typically early February.

 Offers are extended in the week or two after Interview Day.

 Applicants who have an offer of admission have until April 15th to decide.

 If the first applicant offered admission declines, Dr. Victor will extend an offer of admission to another applicant.
 This means that offers of admission can occur anytime from February through April.

 Do I need to do anything else other than complete my application?

-Prospective applicants do NOT need to email Dr. Victor to convey their interest in the lab prior to applying.
+Prospective applicants are requested NOT to email Dr. Victor to convey their interest in the lab prior to applying.
 Some people view these emails as a necessary way to show interest and to get one's "foot in the door".
-Dr. Victor does not mind receiving these emails, but you will likely receive a standard response that provides most of the same information as above, and whether or not you email will have absolutely no impact on the review of your application.
+Dr. Victor will certainly not penalize you as an applicant for sending these emails, but you will likely receive a standard response that provides most of the same information as above, and whether or not you email will have absolutely no impact on the review of your application.